 Great!
 We love receiving suggestions for improving 32auctions.
 You can send us your ideas using the Feedback form, preferably with as many details as you can provide.

-Our site uses email to communicate with auction participants and administrators to inform them of relevant auction activity (auction starting, auction ending, bid confirmations, winning bid notifications, etc).
-At times, we will communicate directly with the auction administrators for other reasons related to the site, or their auction.
-The 32auctions team despises SPAM and will not allow junk mail to be sent from our site.
+Our site uses email to communicate with auction participants and administrators to inform them of relevant auction activity (auction starting, auction ending, bid confirmations, winning bider notifications, etc).
+At times, we'll communicate directly with auction administrators for other reasons related to the site or their auction.
+The 32auctions team despises spam and will not allow junk mail to be sent from our site.

 We do!
 You can view them on the Testimonials page.

 We get this question a lot.
 Our fees are low because our goal is to help people raise money for their cause... period.
 Charging high fees does exactly the opposite by taking money from causes that need it.

 We also receive revenue from advertisements on our site.
 This revenue helps offset expenses, allowing us to offer this free service with reasonably-priced optional features.